 Migration steps

-1. Enable AWS Fault Injection Service in AWS Console.
+Enable AWS Fault Injection Service in the AWS Console for a non-production account.

 Strengths